Jokeren/netlify/content/talk/PPoPP20/index.md

 +++
-title = "A Tool For Top-down Performance Analysis of GPU-accelerated Applications"
+title = "A Tool for Top-down Performance Analysis of GPU-accelerated Applications"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.